 A nice interactive touch: there is an earpiece through which you can listen to a crackly old recording of Tennyson reciting The Charge of the Light Brigade.
 This was made originally on wax cylinder by Thomas Edison in 1890.

 The beautiful wallpaper here, as in many of the rooms, has been specially printed and has been copied from fragments found during the restoration.
 Likewise with several other decorative features throughout the building, such as the details on cornices and ceilings.
 A lot of expertise and detective work involved, for sure.

 Tennyson’s cloak and hat

 Surprisingly, these iconic objects are not prominently displayed.
 They can be glimpsed on a mannequin lurking in a small side chamber off one of the smaller rooms.
-The cloak (I think it is, in fact, what is called an ‘Inverness Coat’) is the very garment worn by the poet on his daily treks across the downs nearby.
+The cloak (I think it is, in fact, what is called an ‘Inverness Coat’) is the very garment the poet would wear during his daily treks across the downs nearby.
 He would walk for miles in all weathers.
 It has always been kept at Farringford House, while the broad-brimmed hat is on loan from elsewhere.
 Wonderful to see them!

-The Tours – currently £11 per person- take place from Wednesday to Saturday on a pre-booking basis.
+The Tours – currently £11 per person- take place on a pre-booking basis only from Wednesday to Saturday.
 (Not sure whether there might be a pause during the winter months.)
 Phone in advance, anyway, to reserve a place: 01983 752500.
 Website: https://farringford.co.uk